Website Content Thought Starter Helps You Develop Content for Your Site

 As you work on your message, here are some ideas that may help:

 • Study competitors’ and similar providers’ websites for ideas.
-But, do NOT assume just because your competitors have done something that it is the right approach for your site!
+But do NOT assume just because your competitors have done something that, it is the right approach for your site!

-• Ask clients or customers how they would describe your message content (see 3 Content Basics this page).
+• Ask clients or customers how they would describe your message content (see 3 Content Basics on this page).
 They may have views of your business you are too close to see.

 • It’s better to have too much content that can be edited down than not enough.
 Try to anticipate your buyers’ questions and informational needs.

-• Differentiate so your business stand out.
+• Differentiate so your business stands out.
 Consider looking at HOW you do business as a differentiator.
 This can work well for service-based businesses.
 For example, consider how you go about your work that is better/different than your competitors.
 Think of the specific steps, processes, guarantees, things you tell or ask your customer, etc.

 • Remember search phrases if you hope to rank on Google for these keywords.
 Work them into your message.
-Read my Guide to Search Engine Optimization before you start writing your content.

 VERY IMPORTANT: Break your content up into small pieces and work each piece one at a time.